T. J. Houshmandzadeh

 Touraj Houshmandzadeh Jr. (/ˌhʊʃmənˈzɑːdə/ HUUSH-mən-ZAH-də; born September 26, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Oregon State Beavers and was selected by the Cincinnati Bengals in the seventh round of the 2001 NFL draft.
-Houshmandzadeh played for the Seattle Seahawks in 2009, the Baltimore Ravens in 2010 and the Oakland Raiders in 2011.
+After playing with the Bengals, Houshmandzadeh played for the Seattle Seahawks in 2009, the Baltimore Ravens in 2010 and the Oakland Raiders in 2011.

 Following his playing career, he became a coach at Long Beach Poly High School.
-Houshmandzadeh also works as a football analyst for FS1.
+He also works as a football analyst for FS1.

 College career

 Cerritos College

 Houshmandzadeh dropped out of Barstow High School in Barstow, California.
 He later enrolled at Cerritos College.
-In his two seasons with the Cerritos College Falcons in 1998 and 1999, he was a two-time First-Team Mission Conference selection at wide receiver and kickoff returner.
+In his two seasons with the Cerritos College Falcons in 1998 and 1999, he was a two-time First-Team All-Mission Conference selection at wide receiver and kickoff returner.
 He wanted to play as running back his freshman year, but believing he was too tall to play running back, he voluntarily moved to the wide receiver position.
-He finished his Cerritos College Falcons career with 1,152 receiving yards on 65 receptions.
+He finished his Cerritos College career with 1,152 receiving yards on 65 receptions.
 He also had two 103-yard kickoff returns and a 92-yard punt return.

 Oregon State University

 Based on his junior college performance, Houshmandzadeh was offered an athletic scholarship at Oregon State University by then head coach Dennis Erickson.

 In his sole season as a starter for Oregon State in the 2000 season, Houshmandzadeh caught 42 passes for 656 yards and six touchdowns.
 He helped his team defeat Notre Dame in the 2001 Fiesta Bowl.
-Houshmandzadeh contributed a receiving touchdown, assisting his team to a 41–9 victory.
+He contributed a receiving touchdown, assisting his team to a 41–9 victory.

 At Oregon State, he played with Chad Johnson, who would later be his teammate in the NFL with the Cincinnati Bengals.